ImHungry48/GameProgrammingProject/README.md

 ## Six Effects
-## Skybox
-- Added the jmonkey provided lagoon skybox
+- Skybox: Added the jmonkey provided lagoon skybox
-## Terrain
-- Terrain was added to the hallway scene so user can see the outside terrain
+- Terrain: Terrain was added to the hallway scene so user can see the outside terrain
-## Shadow
-- Already implemented last time for flashlight
+- Shadow: Already implemented last time for flashlight
+- Water: Not necessary for our game, but added a puddle for now
+- Particles: smokes were added to certain parts of the scenes and on certain objects
+- Fog: added to classrooms and hallway to enhance gloominess
+- Juice:
+ - Shaking Dialogue
+ - Cutting Scenes
+ - Jumpscare Zoom In Effect + camera shake

+## Member Contribution
+- Alaisha Barber:
+- Chenjia Zhang:
+  - DialogBox Mechanism for events introduction and triggering.
+  - Flashlight Mechanism and interaction with the health bar.
+  - Animation for robot model.
+  - Aspects of special effects: skybox, particles, shadow, and fog.
+  - Readme writing.
+  - Intermediate rough-sketch functions for demo purposes (cube creation and selection)
+- Michael Kim:
+  - Implemented the GameState, InventorySystem, and Flashlight
+- Collaborative:
+  - Overall brainstorming game logic and mechanics.
+  - Readme

+We scheduled regular Zoom meetings to discuss implementation progress and the assignment of different tasks.
+We mainly worked on our own and then reconvened when we were done with our individual tasks.
+(Note: Due to some issues with model incompatibility, I (Chenjia) had to implement features and functionalities in separate files first before incorporating them into the actual game.
+Alaisha and Michael helped significantly with these laborious refactoring processes, and I am very very grateful for their help ).